christianalfoni/EmptyBox/posts/2015_11_16_Flux-vs-Single-State-Tree.md

 }
 ```

 This example can of course easily be solved with only one class of programming, it being FRP, functional or imperative.
-But it is when our applications grow and has to handle XXX times the complexity shown here we start to see each of these approaches has their downsides.
+But it is when our applications grow and has to handle XXX times the complexity shown here we start to see each of these approaches has their downsides in terms of readability.

 ### Summary
 There are many things happening in the JavaScript community now and functional programming and functional reactive programming is really starting to get a foothold.
 That is great!
 That said, functional concepts does not necessarily mean better in all scenarios.
 We have been doing imperative programming for a long time, for better and worse and there are features of the imperative style that is completely lost when replaced by functional approaches.
-In my opinion, one of those features is the readability of how you change a state value, as seen in the above examples.
+In my opinion, one of those features is readability of defining and changing state in your application.

-I would also like to state that there are other differences between Redux and Baobab, like Cursors and Monkeys, which would also be interesting comparisons.
-But this article wanted to make a point on readability, which I hope I did.
+I would also like to mention that there are other differences between Redux and Baobab, like Cursors and Monkeys, which would also be interesting comparisons.
+But this article wanted to make a point on readability, which I hope it did.

 Thanks for reading and please comment if you completely disagree with me, you think I am completely wrong about this or if you can relate to the statements made.